isb-cgc/readthedocs/docs/source/sections/HowToGetStarted-Analysis.rst

 Cancer data analysis using APIs & Google Cloud Virtual Machines
 #################################################################
-ISB-CGC enables as many workflow technologies as possible through documentation, support, necessary infrastructure.
+ISB-CGC enables the use of as many workflow technologies as possible through documentation, support, and necessary infrastructure.

 .. list-table::
    :widths: 60, 40